mirainc/mira-kit/README.md

 Every Mira app is rendered in the context defined by the Mira Platform.

 On startup, the system loads creates the resources that will be available to your application and passed in as props:
-- `instanceVariables` - each entry in the users configured presentation properties.
+- `applicationVariables` - each `presentation_property` that is filled in, when creating a presentation in the dashboard, will have a corresponding `application_variable` value.
+This value is passed in as a prop to the application with the prop name identical to its corresponding `presentation_property`.
-- `strings`, a representation of your app's `strings.json` file.
+- `strings`, a representation of your app's `definition strings`.
 To access a readable string, simply render `strings.your_key_name`, and the correct value will be chosen based on the language at runtime.
-- `miraRequestProxy` - The `Application` component, your root container, and your entire app will be evaluated, run, and displayed from within a sandboxed context.
-This sandbox cannot access to the device or browser in which it's presented, and many APIs present in typical browser contexts, such as `XMLHttpRequest`, have been removed in favor of this SDK's [core APIs](#core-apis).
-These APIs take into account your app's `info.json` configuration and adjusts access accordingly.
+- `miraRequestResource` - Your application will have a `miraRequestResource` prop passed in.
+This prop is a function that is API equivalent to `fetch`.
+We enforce using this over regular `fetch` and `XMLHttpRequest` in order to optimize requests from MiraLinks and ensure `fetch` requests are made to domains the application has specified are allowed in `allowed_request_domains`.
+- `miraFileResource` - Your application will have a `miraFileResource` prop passed in.
+This function is used to fetch files from the Mira Platform.
+You simply need to pass in the value of a `file` type presentation property to this function with the request method you would like to use.
+We support `GET` and `HEAD` as methods.
+The response of this function is API equivalent to the `fetch` API response.
 - `miraEvents` -

 ### States for Apps